Rr42/USB-C-DB/Software/README.md

 This firmware is built using [PlatformIO](https://platformio.org/) and uses the `ESP8266` and `Arduino` libraries.

 To install and setup [PlatformIO](https://platformio.org/) please visit the [official site](https://platformio.org/install).
-> Note that [PlatformIO](https://platformio.org/) is also available for VSCode as an extension!Learn more from [here](https://platformio.org/install/ide?install=vscode).
+> Note that [PlatformIO](https://platformio.org/) is also available for VSCode as an extension!
+Learn more from [here](https://platformio.org/install/ide?install=vscode).

 ### Building the firmware
 * Open the working directory `Software\firmware` in VSCode or the PlatformIO IDE.
-* Run the the default build task or the build task for `esp_wroom_02`.
+* Run the default build task or the build task for `esp_wroom_02`.
 The following image is for VSCode.
 ![Build task in VSCode](./firmware/resources/PlatformIO-Build-VSCode.png)
 > Note that the command palette can be opened by going to View>Command Palette...
 > ![Opening the command palette in VSCode](./firmware/resources/VSCode-cmd-palette.png)